Electric car charging points

 Carbon neutral council

-In May 2019, we committed to becoming carbon neutral as a council by 2025.
-Our Carbon Neutral Action Plan approved by the council in May 2020 sets out the actions we should consider taking in support of our carbon neutral by 2025 target.
+In May 2019, we committed to becoming carbon neutral as a council by 2025, due to the current financial situation this has been pushed back to 2027.
+Our Carbon Neutral Action Plan approved by the council in May 2020 sets out the actions we should consider taking in support of our carbon neutral by 2027 target.